 I find that getting back from New York is always a bit heavy.
-I have a hard time psyching myself up to leave and get back home (aside from reveling in the thought of sleeping in my own bed).
-Packing up some new acquisitions into our bags was a little fun (especially the stuffed paper bag of Milk Bar treats and this incredibly awesome little innovation).
+I have a hard time psyching myself up to leave and get back home (aside from the thought of sleeping in my own bed).
 Walking to the subway from the hotel is always a little sad, seeing all the buildings and shops waking up and buzzing in the morning, knowing you’ll be away from it so soon.
 We went in and out of sleepiness on the long subway ride to the airport, heads resting on our bags.
-We sipped coffee together in the bustling airport pretty quietly, watching the travelers hurry by.
+We sipped coffee together in the bustling airport quietly, watching the travellers hurry by.
 Rain droplets streamed horizontally across the window during takeoff, grey and rainy city falling away behind us.
 Home feels a bit different.
-There’s more purpose and inspiration in the every day, ultimately great things.
+There’s more purpose and inspiration in the every day, ultimately a great thing!

 One thing I really looked forward to while we were making our way back home (cozy comfy bed aside) was a giant heap of vegetables.
 We ate pretty amazingly on this trip.
-We went to all of our favourites, had a really special dinner here, tried the brand new NY outpost of this restaurant, so many treats, delicious coffee from Mud Truck, INSANE cocktails at Booker & Dax and completely fabulous potluck contributions from so many inspirational women at Veronica‘s rooftop oasis.
-In sum: we ate great food.
-Probably too much of it.
-Like probably-definitely.
+We went to all of our favourites, had a really special dinner at Blue Hill, had so many treats, delicious coffee from Mud Truck, great cocktails at Booker & Dax… In sum: we ate so much great food.

-I originally developed this recipe for the Toronto Vegetarian Association (their website here), a pretty rad volunteer-driven organization.
+I originally developed this chard salad rolls recipe for the Toronto Vegetarian Association (their website here), a pretty rad volunteer-driven organization.
 I look forward to their Veg Fest on the waterfront in September every year.
 Lots of goodness and wonderful people, gorgeous scenery, it’s perfect.
-If you would like to read some accompanying nutrition facts about chard, you can read my little contribution right over here.
 I love using greens as a wrap for all kinds of things.
 In this version, I give you a few ideas for fillings and a BOMB mango dipping sauce for dunking.
 It’s like dipping a tidy salad into fresh, sweet, lightly spiced mango goodness, something totally called for after 5 days of indulgence for me.

 6-8 leaves of chard (depending on how big they are)